Blue Bombers Forum

 2) play design / scheme

-Quote from: Waffler on Today at 12:00:40 AMExcept that Hogan is in the booth and we see that Jackson is on the sideline not calling plays.
+Quote from: Waffler on September 15, 2025, 12:00:40 AMExcept that Hogan is in the booth and we see that Jackson is on the sideline not calling plays.

 Hogan may be doing #1, for sure.
 But I think our big problem is #2.
 Our design & scheme is lazy and braindead.
 Demski didn't get INTed because of the play call, or even the execution, it was because we think that straightforward simple curl is going to work when everyone knows that's what we're doing on that down and distance and there is 0% we are going over the top.